 Richard Newland was the first great left-handed batsman and bowler whose side took on the best in England, including the famous match in 1740 when an all-England team was beaten by “poore little Slyndon…in almost one innings”.
 His headstone may still be seen today near the entrance to Slindon’s village church.

 The other enduring legacy of those glory days was the first set of rules governing the playing of the game.
 Largely drawn up by the Duke of Richmond, they became the subject of a formal agreement in 1744 between the Duke and Alan Brodrick, later Viscount Midleton, resident of Surrey.
 This remains substantially the basis of the code of cricket laws in operation to this day.

 Slindon’s cricketing heritage is honoured today both by the memorial of “crick”, wicket and ball at the junction of Reynolds Lane and Park Lane, and by the players who still oil their bats, don their pads and walk to the crease on that flat and true Slindon Common pitch.

 Hambledon in Hampshire erroneously became known as the ‘Cradle of Cricket’.
-In fact, the Hambledon Club was pre-eminent in the 1760’s and 1770’s, led by Richard Nyren, landlord of The Hut Inn (later renamed The Bat and Ball) from 1762.
-The cricket commentator, John Arlott, lived in Hambledon in the last century and made the claim.
-Many years ago members of Hambledon Cricket club stole one of the original Slindon cricket bats.
-That bat still hangs above the bar at the Bat and Ball in Hambledon.
+This is because the cricket commentator, John Arlott, lived there and made the claim.
+Also, because many years ago members of Hambledon Cricket club stole one of the original Slindon cricket bats.
+That bat still hangs above the bar at the Bat and Ball Inn (not tavern) in Hambledon.
 On the wall of the Bat and Ball Inn is a display of cricket memorobilia which correctly acknowledges Slindon as the village where modern cricket originated.